This award recognizes student leaders that impact the WSU community and encourage others to learn and engage with leadership offerings at WSU.

 March: Clayton Simundson

-About: Clayton Simundson is a Coug from Richland, WA, and was a redshirt freshman walk-on for our WSU football team for the 2013 season; during this time he inspired fourth-grade elementary school students to persevere through their challenges.
+About: Clayton Simundson is a Coug from Richland, WA, and was a redshirt freshman walk-on for our WSU football team for the 2013 season.

 He has also been involved in an internship and Hazard Communication programming at the Hanford Nuclear Reservation.
 Clayton has provided integral membership to the WSU Sigma Nu fraternity chapter, serving as Alumni Officer, President, and currently as Collegiate Grand Councilman, where he is one of four voting representatives nationwide serving on the national Sigma Nu Board of Directors.

-“When you invest yourself in something you are truly passionate about, the opportunities that will present themselves are endless.
-I have learned so much more than I ever could have asked for through my time as president, as well as my time serving on the Board of Directors.
+Thoughts from Clayton: “When you invest yourself in something you are truly passionate about, the opportunities that will present themselves are endless.
+I have learned so much more than I ever could have asked for through my time as president, as well as my time serving on the board of directors.
 I am truly thankful for all that the fraternity has taught me, and the opportunity to have served Sigma Nu’s at Washington State and across our great nation!

 You are going to be faced with challenges when you are in a leadership role.
 There will be times when the right choice is the harder one to make over an easier wrong.
 Leadership is never about popularity; it is always about doing the best thing for your organization overall.
 When you are faced with challenges as a leader you are never alone.
 Every leader has a team of other reliable people/leaders in the organization; utilize your team to help identify the right route forward and how to overcome that challenge.